Changi Exhibition Centre: History

-Changi Exhibition Centre was originally purpose-built in 1988 to host the Asian Aerospace, an event which was held in Singapore.
-However, in 2007, disagreements with co-show organiser Reed Exhibitions led to Asian Aerospace pulling out.
-A separate company, Experia Events Pte Ltd, was formed to take ownership of Changi Exhibition Centre.
+In 2006, The Straits Times reported that the Government of Singapore intended to expand Changi Airport's air cargo park onto the land used by the Changi International Exhibition and Convention Centre since 1998.
+A new 24-hectare permanent exhibition site was then allocated to build a new exhibition centre at a new 30,000-sq-m site on reclaimed land at Changi East on the fringe of Changi Airport.

+In September 2006, Eng Lim Construction was awarded a S$60 million contract to build the new site for the Singapore Airshow.
+The contract includes building the main 40,000-square metre hall.

 In response to the COVID-19 pandemic, the Changi Exhibition Centre was repurposed into a community isolation facility to house those who patients who were displaying mild symptoms of the COVID-19 disease, accepting its first patients on 25 April.
 It was set up by a task force comprising nine MINDEF-affiliated organisations along with partners such as the Dormitory Association of Singapore, Experia Events and Surbana Jurong.
 The remodeled facility can accommodate about 2,700 patients, and is currently undergoing an expansion of its outdoor area to accommodate an additional 1,700 patients.
 Its operations are managed by Mandarin Oriental Singapore and Raffles Medical Group.